The64thGamer/cheeseepedia/content/wiki/Galaxy Stage.md

 title = "Galaxy Stage"
 draft = false
 tags = []
-date = 2022-09-15T12:43:05Z
+date = 2023-11-22T18:27:10Z

 [Article]
 contributors = ["CECBowlingGreen","John95","ThatBoiCydalan","216.125.34.66","Documentor","Ceclife13","Chuckstar69"]
 gallery = []
 +++
+{{Stub}}{{Generic|desc=Galaxy Stage in 2011.|image=Galaxy Stage.png}}

-The **Galaxy Stage** is a stage format found at the Chuck E. Cheese's location in West Melbourne, Florida, it was installed when the location opened in April 2011.
-It features a Chuck E. Cheese 16m (Animatronic) (Chuck E. Cheese 16m Animatronic).
-It is the predecessor to the Circles Of Light stage, which debuted in August 2012.
+The **_Galaxy Stage**_ was a test stage found at the Chuck E. Cheese's location in [West Melbourne, Florida]({{< ref "wiki/West Melbourne, FL (2250 Coastal Lane).md" >}}) which was installed when the location opened in April 26, 2011 and removed for a 2.0 dance floor on April 9, 2023.
+It featured a Chuck E. Cheese 16m (Animatronic) (Chuck E. Cheese 16m Animatronic).
+It is the predecessor to the [Circles of Light]({{< ref "wiki/Circles of Light.md" >}}) stage and the first stage to run on Studio C HD.

 ## History ##
 TODO: History

 ## Design ##
-The stage design is designed to look like a galaxy, with futuristic buildings and spaceships all around, the Chuck E. animatronic stands on a platform with lights on it, there is a small design on the carpet directly in front of the stage, and there is a banner on the ceiling. the large TV in the frame was replaced with a smaller TV in the 2010's

-## Current Galaxy Stages ##
-{| class='wikitable'
-|+
-!Location
-!Address
-!Installed
-!Condition / Notes
-|-
-|West Melbourne, Florida, United States
-|2250 Coast Lane
-|April 2011
-|Only Galaxy Stage.
-16M animatronic.
-Rockstar jeans and Avenger shirt.
-|}

-## Trivia ##

-* The Galaxy Stage is the first stage to run on Studio C HD, with the others being the Circles Of Light, and the Chuck E. Live Stage (Dance Floor) (Chuck E. Live Stage).
-* The Galaxy Stage is a test stage, meaning it is to test a design or concept, the Galaxy Stage was evolved into the Circles Of Light stage, having a similar design, but replacing the galaxy design with just circles that light up.
+The backdrop features many futuristic buildings as well as a rocket and a moon.
+In the center was a large TV in a green frame with four holes on each side, and a button underneath that when pressed would switch the footage shown on it from the showtape to that of a camera above the showroom area.
+By 2013, the button and camera  were removed and the TV would be replaced with a smaller one while retaining the original frame.
+On the right side of the stage was Chuck E.'s platform which had one light strip at the top and four at the bottom, as well as windows and purple supports.
+Behind Chuck E. were four buildings, each with lights.
+The left side of the stage featured the ticket blaster with a unique green rocket top and a 'Ticket Blaster' sign.
+Around the stage was carpet which featured green and purple stars and above was a purple banner with green text saying 'Where A Kid Can Be A Kid'.